ABurrello/Pam50Classification_algorithms/README.md

 ## An overview of different preprocessing thecniques, imbalance management and learning algorithms.

 This repository provides the PYTHON codes used to run the experiments.
 We used Python 2.7.14.
+## Repository structure

+In the main branch there are all the files needed to run the algorithm.
+In the folder Dataset_creation we have the two scripts, one in matlab and one in python to create the dataset used starting from the raw filed of the gdc site.

 ## Prerequisites